-After cutting the bottom edge to the right height, the 800 meter long circumference of the bottom was neatly hemmed for about 6 years or so, or at least it felt like it.
+After cutting the bottom edge to the right height, the 800 meter long circumference of the cloak was neatly hemmed for about 6 years, or at least it felt like it.

 With all the sewing of the cloak completed, I could bolt the mask onto the frame to complete the costume.

 Even as expensive as the fabric was, it was still worth buying it for the cloak, and it raised up the look of the costume in a way other fabrics probably would not.
 The hidden arm openings worked just as planned too, surprising everyone who see my arms suddenly appear from seemingly nowhere within the cloak.

-To figure out the appropriate pattern for the cloak, the external padding of the mask frame was marked up into different segments that I could then copy the shapes of onto the fabric.
+To figure out the appropriate pattern for the cloak, the external padding of the mask frame was marked up into several segments that I could then copy the shapes of onto the fabric.

 4 days - between 1 April 2014 and 4 April 2014.